 Forthcoming and Recent BLMK Masterclasses

-Liberating Structures are powerful ways of involving, engaging and unleashing everyone to contribute ideas and shape the future.
-They are tools and techniques that help people connect, work together collaboratively, think differently, strategise, analyse, problem solve, plan and rapidly spread ideas.
+This workshop will explore the powerful ways of involving, engaging and unleashing everyone to contribute ideas and shape the future.
+We will identify tools and techniques that will help people connect, work together collaboratively, think differently, strategise, analyse, problem solve, plan and rapidly spread ideas.

 During this lively interactive session you will find that they are deliberately simple, anyone can lead them, and they will spread virally in an organisation or group.

 The immersion workshop will be led by Zoe Lord of the NHS Horizons team.
-She is a Liberating Structures practitioner and has used them in support of better outcomes with patients, families, and healthcare professionals.
+She is a practitioner with much experience within the NHS and has used all the skills we will be discussing in supporting better outcomes with patients, families, and healthcare professionals.

 - Understanding complex adaptive systems